Bali dive sites. Scuba dive with Southern Dreams Diving Club and enjoy the best dives in Bali!

 All dives in Amuk Bay are boat dives.
 We go by jukung, a traditional Balinese boat.

 We leave from Candidasa beach, and from there we can go to the volcanic islands of Candidasa, the Jetty, or the Blue Lagoon area in Padangbai.

 The three islands of Candidasa are of volcanic origin.
 They are a few minutes of navigation from the coast.
 Islands emerge from the depths in the middle of the ocean.
-They are surrounded by stunning coral gardens and offer first-class diving with deep walls, swim throughs and shark caves.
+They are surrounded by stunning coral gardens and offer first-class diving with deep walls, swim-throughs, and shark caves.

 They are exposed to large currents which attract large schools of fish and also sharks.
 We can also see lots of turtles that every season come out to the beaches of white sand beach and Bug-Bug beach to nest and lay their eggs.

 Padangbai, the most protected area in Amuk Bay, offers an extraordinary macro life.
-For example rhinopias, seahorse, ribbon eels, leaf scorpionfish, frogfish and, many more.
+For example rhinopias, seahorses, ribbon eels, leaf scorpionfish, frogfish and, many more.
 In truth, it is a perfect dive for underwater photographers.